 Facility management revenues are recognized as services are provided under facility management contracts with approved government appropriations based on a net rate per day per inmate or on a fixed monthly rate, as applicable.
-A limited number of our contracts have provisions upon which a small portion of the revenue for the contract is based on the performance of certain targets.
-Revenue based on the performance of certain targets is less than 1% of our consolidated annual revenues.
+A limited number of our contracts have provisions upon which a small portion of the revenue for the contract is based on the performance of certain targets is less than 1% of our consolidated annual revenues.
 These performance targets are based on specific criteria to be met over specific periods of time.
 Such criteria includes our ability to achieve certain contractual benchmarks relative to the quality of service we provide, non-occurrence of certain disruptive events, effectiveness of our quality control programs and our responsiveness to customer requirements and concerns.
 For the limited number of contracts where revenue is based on the performance of certain targets, revenue is either (i) recorded pro rata when revenue is fixed and determinable or (ii) recorded when the specified time period lapses.
 In many instances, we are a party to more than one contract with a single entity.
 In these instances, each contract is accounted for separately.

 Construction revenues are recognized from our contracts with certain customers to perform construction and design services ("project development services") for various facilities.
 In these instances, we act as the primary developer and subcontract with bonded National and/or Regional Design Build Contractors.
 These construction revenues are recognized as earned on a percentage of completion basis measured by the percentage of costs incurred to date as compared to the estimated total cost for each contract.
 Provisions for estimated losses on uncompleted contracts and changes to cost estimates are made in the period in which we determine that such losses and changes are probable.
 Typically, we enter into fixed price contracts and do not perform additional work unless approved change orders are in place.
-Costs attributable to unapproved change orders are expensed in the period in which the costs are incurred if we believe that it is not probable that the costs will be recovered through a change in the contract price, costs related to unapproved change orders are expensed in the period in which they are incurred, and contract revenue is recognized to the extent of the costs incurred.
+Costs attributable to unapproved change orders are expensed in the period in which the costs are incurred if we believe that it is not probable that the costs will be recovered through a change in the contract price.
+If we believe that it is probable that the costs will be recovered through a change in the contract price, costs related to unapproved change orders are expensed in the period in which they are incurred, and contract revenue is recognized to the extent of the costs incurred.
 Revenue in excess of the costs attributable to unapproved change orders is not recognized until the change order is approved.
 Changes in job performance, job conditions, and estimated profitability, including those arising from contract penalty provisions, and final contract settlements, may result in revisions to estimated costs and income, and are recognized in the period in which the revisions are determined.
 For the years ended December 31, 2015, 2014 and 2013, there have been no changes in job performance, job conditions and estimated profitability that would require a revision to the estimated costs and income related to project development services.
 As the primary contractor, we are exposed to the various risks associated with construction, including the risk of cost overruns.
-Accordingly, we record our construction revenue on a
+Accordingly, we record our construction revenue on a gross basis and include the related cost of construction activities in Operating Expenses.